Peter Struve: Opponent of Bolshevism

 In May 1917, after the February Revolution of 1917 overthrew monarchy in Russia, Struve was elected as member of the Russian Academy of Sciences, until he was excluded by the Bolshevik-engineered expulsion of 1918.

 Immediately after the October Revolution of 1917, Struve went to the South of Russia where he joined the Volunteer Army's Council.

 In early 1918 he returned to Moscow, where he lived under an assumed name for most of the year, contributed to Iz Glubiny (variously translated as De Profundis, From the Deep or From the Depths, 1918), a follow-up to Vekhi, and published several other notable articles on the causes of the revolution.

 With the Russian Civil War raging and his life in danger Struve had to flee; and after a three-month journey arrived in Finland, where he negotiated with general Nikolai Yudenich and the Finnish leader Carl Gustaf Emil Mannerheim before leaving for Western Europe.
 Struve represented general Anton Denikin's anti-Bolshevik government in Paris and London in 1919, before returning to Denikin-controlled territories in the South of Russia, where he edited a leading newspaper of the White Movement.
 With Denikin's resignation after the Novorossisk debacle and general Pyotr Wrangel's rise to the top in early 1920, Struve became foreign minister in Wrangel's government.

 With the defeat of Wrangel's army in November 1920 Struve left for Bulgaria, where he relaunched Russkaya Mysl under the aegis of the emigre "Russko-Bolgarskoe knigoizdatel'stvo" publishing house.
-Then Struve left for Paris, where he remained until his death in 1944.In Bulgaria, Struve left many followers in the field of economics, especially his students, who emigrated and took academic positions at Bulgarian universities (the most famous of which are Simeon Demostenov and Naum Dolinski).
+Then Struve left for Paris, where he remained until his death in 1944.
+In Bulgaria, Struve left many followers in the field of economics, especially his students, who emigrated and took academic positions at Bulgarian universities (the most famous of which are Simeon Demostenov and Naum Dolinski).

 His children were prominent in the Russian Orthodox Church Outside of Russia.

 Personal life

 Religion

 Struve's father was Russian Orthodox while his mother was Lutheran.
 During his Marxist years Struve was a religious skeptic.
-Afterwords, he returned to Orthodoxy, maintaining a strongly individualistic view that was close to Protestantism.
+Afterwards, he returned to Orthodoxy, maintaining a strongly individualistic view that was close to Protestantism.